 Conflict: But today, thanks to the internet and social media, the buyer has endless options and complete control.
 They choose the experiences they wish to have and what content to consume.
 It is no longer enough to simply advertise.

-Now that you have the tools to tell your brand story, it’s time to write it.
-Brand story is one of the top tools for generating brand awareness and word of mouth, so if you use the tips we’ve shared, you’ll reap plenty of rewards.
+Now that you have the tools to tell your brand story, it’s time to write, refine, and publish it.
+A brand story is one of the top tools for generating brand awareness and word of mouth, so if you use the tips we’ve shared, you’ll reap plenty of rewards.